dmitrypol/dmitrypol.github.io/_posts/2016-11-15-rails-clone-records.md

 categories:
 ---

-Sometimes we need to enable our users to clone their records instead of creatign new ones from scratch (huge time saver).
+Sometimes we need to enable our users to clone their records instead of creating new ones from scratch (huge time saver).
 Let's imagine a system where users have many accounts.

 {% highlight ruby %}
 # app/models/user.rb